rtrelease/Jetson-Symbolics-Neuromorphics/DoctorAnatomy.md

 Having been a research university developer through prior decades of *symbolic* AI -- with their emphases on expert knowledge bases, ontologies, logical inference engines, and explanability of inferential logic -- there were some more recent moments of cognitive dissonance on seeing DNN output processes newly defined as [*inferences*](https://research.ibm.com/blog/AI-inference-explained).

-No, current DNNs aren't really "neural" or fundamentally inspired by deep knowledge of human brain functional anatomy, BUT [***eppur si muove***](https://en.m.wikipedia.org/wiki/And_yet_it_moves), they work and do some remarkable computing tasks!
+And no, current DNNs aren't really "neural" or fundamentally inspired by deep knowledge of human brain functional anatomy, BUT [***eppur si muove***](https://en.m.wikipedia.org/wiki/And_yet_it_moves), they work and do some remarkable computing tasks!

 The philological aspects of reconciling AI legacy symbolic and DNN/ML inferencing connotations are best left to historians and authors of [artificial intelligence textbooks](http://aima.cs.berkeley.edu/index.html).

 My tasks as a neuroscientist building and using AI tools have simply involved accomodation, adaptation, and redefinition of new information, familiar real human biological brain functions.

 Thus, a practical major theme of these AI Lab Notes has been addressing some currently perceived shortcomings of DNN-based AI applications, including explainability of inferences, with hybrid neuro-symbolic programming.